 How to apply

-A University supervisor is needed to support your SCDTP application – so you'll need to contact prospective supervisors before you submit an application.
-You'll find their name(s) and contact details within the individual project details above.
+The first thing you'll need is a University supervisor to support your SCDTP application – so you'll need to contact prospective supervisors before you submit an application.
+You'll find their name(s) and contact details within the individual project details below.

-There are currently 4 specific projects available across the subjects of Psychology and Area Studies, and details of each project and supervisory leads are listed for each project.
+There are currently 10 specific projects available across the subjects of Psychology and Area Studies, and details of each project and supervisory leads are listed below.

-Alternatively, if you've got your own research idea, you're also welcome to submit your own research project proposal.
-Please check the areas of expertise listed in the 'Open Call' section and then contact the relevant departmental lead to discuss your idea further.
+If you've got your own research idea, you're also welcome to submit your own research project proposal.
+Please check the areas of expertise listed in the 'Open Call' section below and then contact the relevant departmental lead to discuss your idea further.